Ryan Giggs' ex became slave to his demands, court hears

 She also denied she was looking for compensation when the case ends.

+She said things "ramped up" during the first Covid-19 lockdown when they lived together but had noticed a "significant change" when she returned to Manchester in January 2018.

+Ms Greville said the abuse was verbal but became written in messages and emails towards the end of the relationship because "I was standing up for myself".

-The jury previously heard that Mr Giggs grabbed her by the shoulders and headbutted her in November 2020 after she earlier confronted him about his alleged serial cheating.
+The jury previously heard Mr Giggs grabbed her by the shoulders and headbutted her in November 2020 after she earlier confronted him about his alleged serial cheating.

 She said in the lead-up to the alleged assault, she had learned he had "full-on relationships" with eight other women while they were together.